 - If they rent a suit, make sure that it is stain and defect-free.

-- If the tie becomes uncomfortable, they can take it off after the waltz is danced.
+- In case the tie becomes uncomfortable, they can take it off after the waltz is danced.
 If need be, they can take off their coat as long as their shirt remains tucked-in to maintain an elegant and formal look.

 - New dress shoes are usually uncomfortable, make sure they break them in before the celebration so that they do not become a problem during the party.